What are Provisions and Reserves?

-Provisions are certain expenses/losses which are related to the current accounting period but the amount of which is not known with certainty because they are not yet incurred.
+Difference between Provisions & Reserves- Provisions are certain expenses/losses that are related to the current accounting period but the amount of which is not known with certainty because they are not yet incurred.
 It is necessary to form a provision for such items for ascertaining true net income.

 • Provision for depreciation;